Windows Hello for Business

 A Virtual Smart Card (VSC) enables two-factor authentication (2FA) on a user's device without making use of extra hardware, such as smart card readers and USB tokens.
 VSCs are excellent for protecting companies' IT systems from external threats such as hacking and other unauthorized access from external devices.
 Versasec's vSEC:CMS has long supported VSCs and now it also supports Windows Hello for Business!

-For more information about vSEC:CMS for management of WHfB and virtual smart cards, click here.
+For more information about vSEC:CMS, the enabler of efficient deployment of WHfB and virtual smart cards, click here.

 Below four different types of two-factor authentication (2FA) solutions are compared.
 The table is describing the full IAM solution - including the important credential management functionality.
 The four different types compared: